-With the expansion of the Office of Early Childhood into the upper counties we are working to build a foundation for our youngest learners that is in keeping with the New York State Pre-Kindergarten Learning Standards.
+With the expansion of the Office of Early Childhood into the Upper Counties, we are working to build a foundation for our youngest learners that is in keeping with the New York State Pre-Kindergarten Learning Standards.
 This expansion of programming is supported by enhanced professional development for our region’s teachers given by a highly qualified, regionally employed, team of instructional specialists.
 The team of instructional specialists, in addition to offering formal professional development, goes into early childhood classrooms across the region and works with teachers on strategies targeted specifically to their student populations.
-Our newly furnished classrooms, donated by Lakeshore Learning and other partners has further contributed to the high quality programming at Our Lady of Mt.
-Carmel School in Middletown, St. Stephen-St. Edward School in Warwick, and Divine Mercy School in New Windsor.
-In our classrooms you will find authentic student work grown through center-based, play-focused instruction.
-This child centric model, in combination with the robust sense of community found in our schools, has served to bolster our enrollment and create the foundation for a lifelong love of learning in our children.
+Our newly furnished classrooms, donated by Lakeshore Learning and other partners has further contributed to the high quality programming at the regional schools.
+Our Lady of Mount Carmel in Middletown and Most Precious Blood in Walden have continued to grow their PreK programs with this support.

 The desire to succeed academically in our schools is matched by a desire to be of service to our brothers and sisters in Christ.
 Our students embrace the fact that as Catholics they are a part of something larger than themselves, and just as with their academics, they do good works impacting others, one human being at a time.